-Currently, we are making functional molecules from reverse coding, antisense sequences, pseudogenes and introns.
-It is fascinating and intriguing to uncover latent potential of these sequences.
+Currently, we are making functional molecules (RNA, peptides, and proteins) from reverse coding, antisense sequences, pseudogenes, and introns.
+It is fascinating and intriguing to uncover the latent potential of these sequences.
 We do not know if cells use such molecules in emergency situations.
-What we know is that dark genome is an untapped goldmine waiting for explorations !
+The dark genome leading to dark transcriptome and dark proteome is an untapped goldmine waiting for exploration!

-This has led to spinning off "Foresight Biotech Pvt Ltd", a drug discovery company.
+This has led to the spinning of "Foresight Biotech Pvt Ltd", a drug discovery company.

 developing a national policy framework towards responsible innovation

-For more details, you may download Synthetic Biology foresight document HERE The project was funded by Department of Biotechnology, Govt. of India.
+For more details, you may download the Synthetic Biology Foresight document HERE The project was funded by the Department of Biotechnology, Govt. of India.